Skip to content

 ⚠️ Development Status: This is experimental software not intended for production use.
 The security model and functionality are still evolving.

-Sovereign nodes are an experimental CLI application that demonstrates how self-hosted infrastructure could provide always-online backup and synchronization services for Osvauld networks.
-This is currently a proof-of-concept implementation to test the viability of user-controlled infrastructure in P2P collaborative networks.
+Sovereign nodes are an experimental CLI application that demonstrates how self-hosted infrastructure could provide always-online services for the Osvauld ecosystem.
+Nodes serve two primary functions:

 The current sovereign node implementation operates as a regular peer with full access to shared documents, serving as a technology demonstration for future infrastructure capabilities.